 Weatherwise, November is one of the most popular months to travel to New Orleans.
 There isn't a better time of year to stroll through the French Quarter or hit a festival.
 Check out these great November events in the French Quarter and beyond.

 The Oak Street Po-Boy Festival grows more and more popular every year.
-Join us in Uptown New Orleans for art, music and all the po-boys you can eat from more than 60 vendors.
+Join us in Uptown New Orleans for art, music and all the po-boys you can eat from dozens of vendors.

 Celebration in the Oaks in City Park is 25 acres of holiday magic.
 Come see centuries-old oaks draped in hundreds of thousands of lights as well as numerous other festive displays.
 Unless your last name is Scrooge, this event is a must.